qmic-internships/Qatar_Event_Collection_Agents/README.md

 - The `.dockerignore` file excludes sensitive files from the build context
 - Firecrawl runs in a containerized environment for isolation
 - API keys are passed as environment variables

-## License

-This project is for educational and research purposes.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

 ## Notes